DylanSp/puccinia-basic-poc/README.md

 # PucciniaBasicPoc

-With `wasm-pack` installed, run `mix build.wasm` before running the Phoenix server to put the WASM/JS files in priv/static/assets.
+With `wasm-pack` installed, run `mix build.wasm` before running the Phoenix server to put the WASM/JS files in assets/js, to be loaded by esbuild.